flux-subsystem-argo/flamingo/README.md

 ## Getting Started with a Fresh KIND cluster

-In this getting started guide, you'll be walked through steps to prepare your ultimate GitOps environment using ArgoCD and Flux.
-We'll bootstrap everything, including installation of ArgoCD, from this public repo.
-So no manual step of ArgoCD installation is required.
-In case you're forking this repo and change its visibility to private, you will be required to setup a Secret to authenticate your Git repo.
+This guide will provide a step-by-step process for setting up a GitOps environment using Flux and ArgoCD, via Flamingo.
+We will use this public repository to install and bootstrap Flamingo, so no manual installation steps are required.
+However, if you fork the repository and make it private, you will need to set up a Secret to authenticate your Git repository.

-At the end of this guide, you'll have Flux running alongside ArgoCD locally on your KIND cluster.
-You'll run FSA in the anonymous mode, and see 2 pre-defined ArgoCD Applications, each of which points to its equivalent Flux Kustomization.
+By the end of this guide, you will have Flamingo running locally on your KIND cluster.
+You will run Flamingo in anonymous mode and see two pre-defined ArgoCD applications, each of which points to its equivalent Flux Kustomization.

 Install CLIs
 - [KIND cli](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)